How To Build A Mobile App – Part 1 – Planning

-A business plan is one of the first things your investor will ask for.
-Without it, they may not treat you seriously.
-They may think that your idea is just your wish.
-You need to show them you know what you do, and it has an actual plan of making money on it.
+Mind that a business plan is one of the first things your investor will ask for.
+Without the plan, they may not treat you seriously.
+They may think that your idea is just your wish, therefore you need to show them you know what you do, and it has an actual plan of making money on it.

 If you search for a business plan inspiration and exact example, check out this.